 Great Lakes University Charter Award

-The Great Lakes University of Kisumu will on Friday be awarded a university charter making it the first fully accredited private university based in Nyanza Province.
+The Great Lakes University of Kisumu was on Friday, 13th November 2012 awarded a university charter making it the first fully accredited private university based in Nyanza Province.

 Article by: Business Daily Africa